 You have undoubtedly been told by well-meaning friends and family members how important it is to execute a Last Will and Testament.
 Nevertheless, you have yet to take the time to create one.
-To help encourage you to get started on your Will, a Fargo estate planning attorney at German Law Group explains what happens if you die without one in place.
+To help encourage you to get started on your Will, a Grand Forks estate planning attorney at German Law Group explains why you need a Will.

 Testate vs. Intestate